putnich/SiMelo/README.md

 Jaccard coefficient, or index, measures similaritiy of strings as sets.
 It is the cardinality of intersection divided by union of set, in this case of strings.
 ![alt text](https://wikimedia.org/api/rest_v1/media/math/render/svg/eaef5aa86949f49e7dc6b9c8c3dd8b233332c9e7)
 # Clustering
 Since the dataset contains just 17 instances, the decission was to use clustering as method for analysing melodies, not the prediction.
 The aim of clustering was to observe if the melodies would be grouped by some melody attribute, for example by author, scale or other.
+Three clustering methods were used:
+  * Hierarchical clustering
+  * K-means clustering
+  * K-medoids clustering
 ## Hierarchical clustering
 Agglomerative hierarchical clustering was used, using Ward method.
 The cluster cut is also implemented, that prints melodies in the cut cluster.
 The dendrogram of clustering is plotted.
 ## K-means